ARM-software/abi-aa/sysvabi64/sysvabi64.rst

     +-------------------+----------+

 Implementing FMV using ``__aarch64_cpu_features`` is not required.
-Accessing this variable from outside a FMV resolver function is not well defined.
+Accessing ``__aarch64_cpu_features`` is reserved for the compiler generated code or the runtime library.
 If the variable is only accessed by the FMV resolvers, then it may be placed in the `Relocation Read Only (RELRO)`_ program segment to prevent it from being modified after the FMV resolvers have run.
 The variable must be defined as DSO-local with its symbol visibility set to ``STV_HIDDEN``.

 .. note::